agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 <h3>Training the model</h3>

-<p>In this section will see how to read in the previously generated TensorFlow data files, and train the model.
+In this section will see how to read in the previously generated TensorFlow data files, and train the model.
 Please see the comments in each of the code snippets below.
 The full script can be downloaded from **TODO.

-<p>First, we import the required modules and set some parameters:
+First, we import the required modules and set some parameters:

 <!-- HTML generated using hilite.me --><div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #008800; font-weight: bold">import</span> <span style="color: #0e84b5; font-weight: bold">tensorflow</span> <span style="color: #008800; font-weight: bold">as</span> <span style="color: #0e84b5; font-weight: bold">tf</span>
 <span style="color: #008800; font-weight: bold">import</span> <span style="color: #0e84b5; font-weight: bold">sys</span>